 Lisa currently works for Veterans Affairs as a Health Science Specialist Crisis Responder.
 She has over 20 years experience in Criminal Justice and over 10 years of experience in the field of addiction.
-Lisa is a 2003 Magna Cum Laude graduate of the University of Phoenix, where she obtained her Master of Science degree in Marriage, Family, and Children Counseling.
+Lisa is a 2003 Magna Cum Laude graduate of the University of Phoenix, where she earned her Master of Science degree in Marriage, Family, and Children Counseling.
 She also graduated Magna Cum Laude from the University of Southern Colorado with a Bachelor of Science degree in Social Science and a Minor in Sociology.
-Lisa is a 20-year retired US Army veteran and works part-time as an Adjunct Professor with American InterContinental University in Atlanta.
+Lisa is a 20 year retired Untied States Army veteran and works part-time as an Adjunct Professor with American InterContinental University in Atlanta.
 Lisa has always been a strong advocate for individuals struggling with addiction and understands the importance of seeking treatment.

 Gina Hutto is the current Director of Addictive Diseases for View Point Health (formerly GRN Community Service Board).
 Gina has been with View Point Health since 1996, working with substance abuse, mental health, and co-occurring clients.
 Prior to coming to work for View

 Point Health, she worked for 5 years as a Counselor Offender Rehabilitator with the Georgia Department of Corrections.
 Gina currently manages the Court Services and Lawrenceville

 Addictive Diseases Programs in Gwinnett County, and directs the treatment programs that provide services for the Gwinnett County DUI and Drug Courts.
 She also supervises the team